keithws/browser-report/README.md

 # browser-report
-Report browser settings like [whatsmybrowser.org](http://www.whatsmybrowser.org).
+Report browser settings like [whatsmybrowser.org](http://www.whatsmybrowser.org) in a JavaScript object.

 Often, when a visitor to your website reports an issue, it can be difficult or impossible to reproduce the same issue without asking your visitor what software and settings they use.